Best Colleges for Music in the US

 9. Eastman School of Music (Rochester, NY)

 The University of Rochester's Eastman School of Music, although a pure conservatory, offers students the opportunity to take academic courses or a minor through the University of Rochester.
-The institution consistently ranks as one of the top-rated conservatories in the country, with a highly selective acceptance rate of under 20%.
+The institution consistently ranks as one of the top-rated conservatories in the country.

 If your ambitions are to play in a major orchestra, Eastman may be the place for you.
 The school has produced numerous successful alumni, and its former students are present in every major orchestra in the country.